LalieA/Workshop_AI_Protected_Realm/README.md

 ```
 <!-- You should now be able to access the OpenPLC service at `http://50.50.50.47:8080`. -->

-Now, you deployed and should be able to access to:
+You deployed and should be able to access to:

 - the **Supervision Server**, responsible for retrieving data sent by the board and running inferences of the ML model that computes anomaly scores.
   - `http://localhost:3000` (Grafana)
-    - username : admin
+    - username : `admin`
-    - password : admin
+    - password : `admin`
 - the **I-IoT Server**, responsible for retrieving data sent by the board for Industrial IoT operations (giving data from environmental sensors like pressure, temperature, humidity).
   - we removed all server-side processing for this because it is useless for this workshop.
   - a webserver is embedded on the PLC to view gathered data, accessible at: `http://50.50.50.47:5000`